cryptoparty/handbook/src/chapter_07_safer_browsing/05_using_tor.md

 Using Tor?
 ==========

-Tor is a system intended to enable online anonymity, composed of client software and a network of servers which can hide information about users' locations and other factors which might identify them.
-Imagine a message being wrapped in several layers of protection: every server needs to take off one layer, thereby immediately deleting the sender information of the previous server.
+Tor is a system intended to enable online anonymity, composed of client software and a network of servers which can hide information about users' location and other factors which might identify them.
+Imagine a message being wrapped in several layers of protection: every server is only able to take off one layer, thereby immediately deleting the sender information of the previous server.

+If Alice wants to view Bob's website, instead of directly talking to Bob like this:

+    Alice -> Bob

+This is fine, and Alice and Bob can use end to end cryptography to ensure privacy, integrity and authenticity of their communications, however if Alice does not want Bob to know that she is viewing his website or does not want Eve (a hypothetical evesdropper, on Alice or Bobs side of the connection) to know she and Bob are communicating, extra steps must be taken.

+Alice instead makes an encrypted connection to an EntryNode on the Tor network, here they establish a TLS connection and the EntryNode allows Alice to make a further connection through it.
+Once again a TLS connection is established this time through the already encrypted EntryNode connection, and once again the process is repeated through the RelayNode to the ExitNode.
+Now, Alice is encrypting the data 3 times, first for the ExitNode, then for the RelayNode and finally for the EntryNode.
+Creating a network path like this:

+    Alice -> EntryNode -> RelayNode -> ExitNode -> Bob

+When the EntryNode receives Alice's data it is still encrypted for the RelayNode and ExitNode, it knows where the data is coming from but not the final destination or the message content, it then passes the data on to the RelayNode.
+The RelayNode receives the data but it is still encrypted for the ExitNode, it knows it is coming from the EntryNode and going to the ExitNode but does not know the final destination or the original sender, it then passes the data to the ExitNode which removes the final layer of encryption, the ExitNode knows what the message is, that it came from RelayNode but does not know where it entered the network, or who sent it.

+This layered approach is where Tor derives it's name from (The Onion Router), each 'layer' knows only of the layer on either side of it, meaning that none in the chain except Alice knows the full path the data is taking, however Alice, Bob and the ExitNode are all able to see the message content, thus end-to-end cryptography is still required to ensure privacy, integrity and authenticity of the communications across the Tor network.

 Use of this system makes it more difficult to trace internet traffic to the user, including visits to Web sites, online posts, instant messages, and other communication forms.
 It is intended to protect users' personal freedom, privacy, and ability to conduct confidential business, by keeping their internet activities from being monitored.
 The software is open-source and the network is free of charge to use.

 Like all current low latency anonymity networks, Tor cannot and does not attempt to protect against monitoring of traffic at the boundaries of the Tor network, i.e., the traffic entering and exiting the network.
 While Tor does provide protection against traffic analysis, it cannot prevent traffic confirmation (also called end-to-end correlation)

 Caution: As Tor does not, and by design cannot, encrypt the traffic between an exit node and the target server, any exit node is in a position to capture any traffic passing through it which does not use end-to-end encryption such as TLS.
 (If your postman is corrupt he might still open the envelope and read the content).
 While this may or may not inherently violate the anonymity of the source, if users mistake Tor's anonymity for end-to-end encryption they may be subject to additional risk of data interception by third parties.
-So: the location of the user remains hidden; however, in some cases content is vulnerable for analysis through which also information about the user may be gained.
+So: the location of the user remains hidden; however, in some cases content is vulnerable for analysis through which identifying or revealing information about the user may be gained.

 Using Tor Browser Bundle
 ------------------------